 Marksmanship Distinction Biweekly Bonus Amount

-Marksman \$4.00
+Marksman \$8.00

-Sharpshooter \$8.00
+Sharpshooter \$16.00

-Expert \$16.00
+Expert \$32.00

-Distinguished Expert \$32.00
+Distinguished Expert \$64.00

 - B. Compensation shall be paid beginning with the first full payroll period of the month following the date of qualification and shall continue for 26 biweekly pay periods.
 After the 26th pay period, requalification must occur in order to continue receiving a marksmanship distinction and commensurate compensation.
-At any time, a bargaining unit member may requalify at a higher level than the level for which he/she originally qualified. - C. Qualifying Unit members will be compensated for only one level of expertise. - D. The marksmanship bonus shall be treated and administered as an add to pay, i.e., cash, and shall be non-pensionable.
+At any time, a bargaining unit member may requalify at a higher level than the level for which they originally qualified. - C. Qualifying Unit members will be compensated for only one level of expertise. - D. The marksmanship bonus shall be treated and administered as an "Adds to Pay," i.e., cash, and shall be non-pensionable.